Other Group

 Tides Two Rivers Fund

-The Tides Canada Foundation is a Vancouver, Canada-based nonprofit associated with the Tides organizations in San Francisco.
-Despite its name, Tides Canada is an IRS-designated 501(c)(3) public charity and files annual Form 990 reports in the United States; it is also registered as a “public foundation” in Canada.
+The Makeway Foundation (previously titled the Tides Canada Foundation) is a Vancouver, Canada-based nonprofit associated with the Tides organizations in San Francisco.
+Despite its name, Makeway Foundation is an IRS-designated 501(c)(3) public charity and files annual Form 990 reports in the United States; it is also registered as a “public foundation” in Canada.

-The Tides Canada Initiatives Society is a Canadian nonprofit closely associated with Tides Canada; in 2018, all of Tides Canada’s grants went to fund Tides Canada Initiatives Society.
-20 The group’s primary activity involves “programs focused on environmental conservation, education and research, leadership development, civic engagement, capacity building and social welfare programs.”
-21
+The Tides Canada Initiatives Society is a Canadian nonprofit closely associated with Makeway Foundation; in 2018, all of Tides Canada’s grants went to fund Tides Canada Initiatives Society.
+21 The group’s primary activity involves “programs focused on environmental conservation, education and research, leadership development, civic engagement, capacity building and social welfare programs.”
+22

 References